miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part Two - CRUD Controller Actions.md

 7. Try accessing the 'read' route in the browser with a dummy id as a URL parameter

 ## Test the New Controller
 For almost every file in the `app/` directory of our project, there should be a corresponding test file.
-We call these files the exact same name as the file they are testing with the suffix 'Spec', and put them in a matching folder to where they sit in the `app/` package in the `test/` package.
+We call these files the exact same name as the file they are testing with the suffix `Spec`, and put them in a matching folder to where they sit in the `app/` package in the `test/` package.

 1. Create a new Scala file to hold tests for your new controller.
 Where should it sit and what should it be called?